uclchem/UCLCHEM/Makerates/README.txt

 	The species list is a list of every species used in the network.
 Any reactions with species not in this list are ignored.
 This list also gives the thermal desorption properties of each molecule.
 A sample entry looks like:

-		#CO,28,CO1,1150,0.7,0.667
+		#CO,28,1300,0.35,0.7,0.667,-27.2

-	Where we give NAME, MASS, TYPE, BINDING ENERGY, MONO FRACTION, VOLCANIC FRACTION.
+	Where we give NAME,MASS,BINDING ENERGY,SOLID FRACTION,MONO FRACTION,VOLCANO FRACTION,ENTHALPY
+.
 The first two are self-explantory.
-The latter four are desorption properties and only need to be set for grain species.
-NA,0,0,0 is acceptable for all gas species.
-The type sets the evaporation events the species evaporates in.
-CO1 experience "solid" desorption at 20 K as well as Mono, volcanic and co-desorption with water.
-CO2 and INT do not undergo solid desorption but do undergo the others, in different amounts.
-The binding energy is used to determine the temperature of monolayer evaporation.
-Finally, the mono and volcanic fractions dictate the portion of the mantle abundance of a species is removed in the mono and volcanic evaporation events.
+The latter five are desorption properties and only need to be set for grain species.
+0,0,0,0,0 is acceptable for all gas species.
+The fractions are based on the work of Collings et al. 2004 and Viti et al. 2004.

 ###OUTPUT FILES###